How Float Therapy Helps with Chronic Pain

 4. Enhances Mind-Body Awareness

 In the quiet, dark environment of the float tank, distractions fade, allowing individuals to tune into their bodies without judgment.
-This heightened interoceptive awareness can help people identify patterns of tension, recognize early signs of flare-ups, and develop greater self-regulation—key components in long-term pain management.
+Most people spend their days ignoring chronic pain or fighting against it, which can lead to a disconnected relationship with their own physical self.
+This heightened interoceptive awareness, or the ability to sense the internal state of the body, can help people identify patterns of tension they were previously unaware of.

 5. Complements Other Treatments